 The community is toxic

-The biggest hiccup you can have during a build is the PC refusing to POST (Power-On Self-Test) or in the non-technical English: the computer doesn’t turn on or nothing shows on your display.
+The biggest hiccup you are likely to experience through your build is your PC refusing to POST (Power-On Self-Test) or in the non-technical English—the computer doesn’t turn on or nothing shows on your display.
 If it POSTs, you are golden and can proceed to install the operating system of your choice, if not, there are a few simple steps to ascertain what ails your PC.

 From my research, the biggest issues here are dead system memory (RAM DIMMs can often be faulty), incorrectly seated or faulty CPU cooler, power cables not connected, the display connected to the incorrect port, and general dead-on-arrival parts (video card, mainboard, RAM, processor.)
 In essence, many of the troubleshooting scenarios you are likely to come across can be solved by double checking things.
 To this end, there are certain best practices to observe when building.